katanai888/NarsEMR/README.md

 ## Project Overview

 BansaEMR is a localized electronic medical records (EMR) and practice management solution optimized specifically for the unique workflows of independent healthcare facilities and small clinics in the Philippines.

-Built on top of the open-source architecture of [OpenEMR](https://github.com/openemr/openemr), BansaEMR introduces a tailored user experience designed to make medical charting, scheduling, and clinic management intuitive, efficient, and accessible.
+The system introduces a tailored user experience designed to make medical charting, scheduling, and clinic management intuitive, efficient, and accessible for local health workers.

 ### Key Features
 * Localization: Integrated EN/TL (English/Tagalog) global language framework across all core clinic and dashboard views.